Chiark-Collective/Pointcept/report/main.typ

 This document details an adaptation of an existing Point Transformer v3 (PTv3) model, originally trained on the ScanNet @dai2017scannet, Structured3D @zheng2019structured3d, and S3DIS @armeni2016s3dis datasets, to incorporate a low-rank adaptation using synthetic Heritage Building Information Modeling (HBIM) data.

+= Low-Rank Adaptation (LoRA)

+Low-rank Adaptation (LoRA) is a modern method for fine-tuning neural networks on new data.
+By introducing so-called adapter weights throughout a pretrained network and training these while leaving the original network intact, it occupies a middle ground between the traditional approach of training a new classification head on top of the original network and full fine-tuning of all network parameters @hu2021lora.
+LoRA and its variants have seen near-universal adoption as the go-to fine-tuning method across the fields of image generation and language modelling in recent times.
+This is largely owing to its strong performance on downstream tasks: for a given task and training dataset, LoRA models often lag only a few percent behind full fine-tuning while training only a small fraction of the parameters @hu2021lora.
+The ability to control the trainable parameter count through both the rank hyperparameter $r$ and the layers to which LoRA adapters are applied make it intrinsically flexible, usable in both data and compute constrained environments.

+= Core Mechanism

+LoRA achieves its efficiency by decomposing the weight updates into low-rank matrices.
+Specifically, for a given layer with weight matrix $W$, LoRA introduces two matrices $A$ and $B$, such that the effective weight becomes $W + A B^T$.
+The dimensions of $A$ and $B$ are chosen to ensure that their product has the same shape as $W$, while their inner dimension $r$ (the rank) is typically much smaller than the original dimensions @hu2021lora.
+This low-rank structure significantly reduces the number of trainable parameters while still allowing for meaningful updates to the network's behavior.

+The mathematical formulation of LoRA can be expressed as:

+$ h = W x + (alpha / r) A B^T x $

+Where $h$ is the layer output, $x$ is the input, $W$ is the original weight matrix, $A B^T$ represents the LoRA update, $alpha$ is a scaling factor, and $r$ is the rank @hu2021lora.

+Where traditional fine-tuning allocates new parameters to learning a new linear classifier on top of fixed latent representations, the generic formulation of LoRA weight update matrices permits that they be inserted anywhere in a network, including within specialised layers.
+This ability to adapt the internal representations themselves, as in full fine-tuning, lends it its expressive power as a domain adaptation technique.

+= Key Parameters and Considerations

+== Alpha Parameter

+The alpha ($alpha$) parameter in LoRA is a scaling factor that controls the magnitude of the LoRA update.
+It allows for finer control over the contribution of the LoRA update relative to the original weights.
+A larger alpha increases the impact of the adaptation, while a smaller alpha reduces it @hu2021lora.

+== Rank Selection

+The choice of rank $r$ is a key hyperparameter in LoRA:

+1. Low rank (e.g., $r = 1, 2, 4$):
+   - Suitable for minor adaptations or when computational resources are severely constrained.
+   - Ideal when the target task is closely related to the pre-training domain.

+2. High rank (e.g., $r = 16, 32, 64$):
+   - Appropriate for significant domain shifts or complex adaptation tasks.
+   - Provides more expressiveness, potentially approaching full fine-tuning performance.

+The optimal rank often depends on the specific task, dataset size, and base model architecture.
+Empirical studies have shown that performance often saturates at relatively low ranks (e.g., $r = 16$ or $32$) for many tasks @hu2021lora.

+= Application in Complex Network Architectures

+LoRA can be applied to various types of layers in complex neural network architectures.
+Within the framework of the PTv3 + PPT architecture, we specifically target:

+1. Transformer Blocks:
+   - Query (Q), key (K), and value (V) projection matrices in self-attention layers.
+   - The output projection matrix of the self-attention layer.
+   - Up-projection and down-projection matrices in feed-forward networks (FFN) @hu2021lora.

+2. Sparse 3D convolutional layers:
+   - For 3D convolutions, the 5D weight tensor is reshaped into a 2D matrix before applying LoRA.

+3. Embedding Layers:
+   - Applied to token embeddings and CLIP embedding adapters in the PPT point-text cross-encoder.

+= Advantages and Recent Developments

+One of the key advantages of LoRA is its modularity.
+Multiple LoRA adapters can be trained independently on different tasks or datasets and then combined or switched dynamically at inference time.
+This property enables efficient multi-task learning and domain adaptation without the need for storing multiple copies of the full model @hu2021lora.

+Recent research has explored variations of LoRA, such as QLoRA (Quantized LoRA), which further reduces memory requirements by using quantization techniques @dettmers2023qlora, and AdaLoRA, which adaptively adjusts the rank during training @zhang2023adalora.
+These developments continue to push the boundaries of efficient fine-tuning, making it possible to adapt large language models and diffusion models on consumer-grade hardware.

+= Conclusion

+LoRA represents a significant advancement in the field of transfer learning, offering a compelling balance between performance, efficiency, and flexibility.
+Its widespread adoption in both academic and industrial settings underscores its importance in the current landscape of deep learning research and applications @hu2021lora.

 = Conclusion